 Taken separately, these two elements are of use, but what you must do is combine your knowledge of the player and the stack sizes to succeed.
 For instance, you may be able to steal from a player with a big stack who is ultra-tight, or a short stack that is desperately holding on to make the money and will only play a big hand.
 So be observant and play the player at all times.

-Steal and then steal some more
+Steal the blinds and then steal some more

 You should come to the poker table, especially in tournaments, with an aggressive attitude.
 You must be ready to steal your way to victory, but you don’t have to come out firing from the first hand.
 Your rule of thumb should be to try and steal the blinds until you’re given a very good reason not to.